Information FOMO: The unhealthy fear of missing out on information. A method for removing misleading data for healthier models: Introduction

 \section{Introduction}

-Information FOMO, or Fear Of Missing Out, is the unhealthy tendency to use all available data for fear of missing out on information.
+What we term, ``Information FOMO'', or Fear Of Missing Out, is the unhealthy tendency to use all available data for fear of missing out on information.
 However, more data is not always better.
-Data may present misleading information, or even worse, lead to overfitting.
-The overfitting case is linked to the concept of ``deep double descent''\cite{opper1995statistical,belkin2019reconciling, nakkiran2021deep}, where more data does not result in better models.
+Data may present misleading information, or even worse, lead to overfitting and, as we show here, induce instabilities in the surrogate map.
+These cases may be linked to the concept of sample-wise ``deep double descent''\cite{opper1995statistical,belkin2019reconciling, nakkiran2021deep}, where more data does not result in better models.
+However, this phenomena can more generally be attributed to slow sample-wise convergence.

-The concept of double descent, figure \ref{fig:DD_Cartoon}, refers to test errors that first undergo a descent, then an \textit{ascent} in error, followed by a second and final descent in error.
+The general concept of double descent, figure \ref{fig:DD_Cartoon}, refers to test errors that first undergo a descent, then an \textit{ascent} in error, followed by a second and final descent in error.
 This phenomena is observed with respect to model complexity (i.e. number of layers or layer width), training epochs, or training samples \cite{nakkiran2019more}, and has been both theoretically appreciated and empirically observed in numerous studies \cite{opper1995statistical,spigler2018jamming,geiger2019jamming, belkin2019reconciling, advani2020high, nakkiran2021deep, hastie2022surprises, pickering2022discovering}.
 Although all three manifestations of double descent can lead to significant errors, the first two, model complexity and training epochs, can be avoided through straight forward model parameter studies, such as ``early stopping'' strategies \cite{yao2007early} in either training time \cite{heckel2020early} or model size.
 Training sample size, however, is nearly always fixed and often too small for sufficient cross-validation studies.
 As such, double descent with small and fixed samples presents a substantial threat to ML techniques in real-world applications.

+Despite this threat to ML techniques, sample-wise double descent in deep models has received much less attention than model complexity and training time.
+This is likely due to the limitation that fixed datasets are not large enough to perform validation studies.
+The majority of literature surrounding sample-wise double descent is recognized in ridgeless regression \cite{hastie2022surprises,nakkiran2020optimal} or random features regression \cite{mei2022generalization}.
+In ridgeless regression, \cite{nakkiran2020optimal}, double descent is directly related to an instability of the solution to an ill-posed and noisy dataset when dimensions $d$ are equal to fitting parameters $n$.
+This notion of an instability of the surrogate model is precisely what we find here.